Stellation: Stellating polyhedra

-This can lead to a huge number of possible forms, so further criteria are often imposed to reduce the set to those stellations that are significant and unique in some way.
+The stellation where all cells are included is called the complete or final stellation of the polyhedron, for example the final stellation of the icosahedron, the great stellated dodecahedron (the final stellation of the dodecahedron) and the fourth stellation of the rhombic dodecahedron.

-A set of cells forming a closed layer around its core is called a shell.
-For a symmetrical polyhedron, a shell may be made up of one or more cell types.
+Face-stellation can lead to a huge number of different possible polyhedra, so further criteria are often imposed to reduce the set to those stellations that are properly significant and distinct in some way.

-Based on such ideas, several restrictive categories of interest have been identified.
+Based on such ideas, several restrictive categories of interest have been identified: